chochain/tensorForth/README.md

-## cueForth - CUDA eForth
+## tensorForth - eForth in CUDA - it does tensors
-* Forth VMs that support dynamic parallelism
+* Forth VMs that support tensor calculus and dynamic parallelism

 ### Why?
 Compiled programs run fast on Linux.
 On the other hand, command-line interface and shell scripting tie them together.
 Productivity grows with this model especially for researchers.